 The Port is governed by a volunteer Board of Directors appointed in equal numbers by the City of Cincinnati and Hamilton County.
 Appointees represent a broad mix of business expertise and civic leadership.

-Manual Chavez is Managing Partner of Bombe Asset Management, which is a privately held asset management firm focused on optimizing investments in real estate, transportation, and infrastructure.
+Manuel Chavez is chief executive officer of Mobile Infrastructure, which is a privately held asset management firm focused on optimizing investments in real estate, transportation, and infrastructure.
 Manuel was appointed to the Port Authority Board of Directors in January 2017.
 Manuel serves on the Board of Trustees for the Cincinnati State Technical and Community College, The Cincinnati Art Museum, and is a member of the Cincinnati Regional Business Committee (CRBC).
 He was a founding member of the Friends of Children Society for the ProKids organization.

 Dr. Pradeep K. Bekal, MD, FACG